hemidactylus/steo-k8s-notes/guides/eks.md

-As usual with AWS, you end up in a jungle of IAM roles and permissions even for the simplest thing, with a matrioska structure of doc pages instructing you to create this and that IAM roles, etc etc.
+As usual with AWS, you end up in a jungle of IAM roles and permissions even for the simplest thing, with a matrioska structure of doc pages instructing you to create this and that IAM roles, etc etc - see Appendix here.

 I soon abandoned the idea of creating everything by hand (too many doc page tabs open) and went for the "easy" way.